Luthey-Schulten-Lab/SummerSchool_2025/CME/introduction/README.md

 LM is designed to simulate stochastic processes in biological cells using the spatially homogeneous Chemical Master Equation (CME) and heterogeneous Reaction Diffusion Master Equation (RDME).
 With "hooking", one can also incorporate custom events, including metabolic reactions simulated with Ordinary Differential Equation (ODE), and chromosome dynamics with Brownian Dynamics (BD).

 jLM is a Python-based Problem Solving Environment (PSE) designed to integrate with Jupyter Notebooks.
 It was developed in 2018 as a successor to pyLM (from 2013, *now outdated*). jLM sits on top of a SWIG interface that allows the C++ backend to be accessed from the Python terminal.
 Using jLM allows users to set up, run, and post-process simulations within a single script, while the calculations are still executed in C++.
-The jLM API can be found at [Lattice Microbes API Reference](https://forxhunter.github.io/LM2.5_doc/API.html).
+The jLM application programming interface (API) can be found at [Lattice Microbes API Reference](https://forxhunter.github.io/LM2.5_doc/API.html).

 <!-- <img align="right" width="300" src="../figs/figs_introduction/LM_architecture.png"> -->